anntiz/aspnetcore/aspnetcore/data/ef-mvc/sort-filter-page.md

 ![Students index page in name order](sort-filter-page/_static/name-order.png)

-## Add a Search Box to the Students Index page
+## Add a Search Box to the Students Index page  -->  添加搜索框到 Students Index 页

 To add filtering to the Students Index page, you'll add a text box and a submit button to the view and make corresponding changes in the `Index` method.
 The text box will let you enter a string to search for in the first name and last name fields.

 ### Add filtering functionality to the Index method